 Family Safety Packs for men and women coming to Australia – Includes information on Australia’s laws regarding domestic and family violence, sexual assault and forced marriage, and a woman’s right to be safe.
 Addressing violence against women from culturally and linguistically diverse (CALD) backgrounds.
 Publications in 46 languages - Department of Social Services

-My Safety Plan – This is a fantastic booklet which can help you with your safety planning around your home, social networks, work environments and also includes pages for you to take notes.
+My Safety Plan Worksheet – Help you with your safety planning around your home, social networks and work environments - UK resource

 Stepping Up For Kids – Information on understanding and finding ways to support children who have or are experiencing Family or Domestic Violence.